Skip to main navigation

 Treament Overview

-The Brandt-Daroff exercise is one of several exercises that can speed up the compensation process and end the symptoms of vertigo.
-It often is prescribed for people who have benign paroxysmal positional vertigo (BPPV) and sometimes for labyrinthitis.
+The Brandt-Daroff exercise is one of several exercises that can speed up the compensation process and ease the symptoms of vertigo.
+If other treatments fail, it may be prescribed for people who have benign paroxysmal positional vertigo (BPPV) and sometimes for labyrinthitis.
 These exercises won't cure these conditions.
 But over time they can reduce symptoms of vertigo.

 People who use this exercise usually are told to do several repetitions of the exercise at least twice a day.